qsideinstitute/federal-criminal-sentencing/master.md

 better visualization to use.
 In the remainder of this lesson we will focus on comparisons where we have *at least one numerical variable*.

-# 5 Explanatory Data Analysis
+## 4.5 Federal Sentencing Data EDA

 <!-- - explain the different columns (linking to the background) -->